Posted on 23 Comments

 So let’s get right to the tips I’ve found:

-Tips to getting the most out of your Silhouette cutting mat
+Tips to get the most out of your Silhouette cutting mat

 Cover the mat with the blue protective sheet after each use.